Isles of Scilly scented narcissi - fact or fiction?

 8. If narcissi bloom on the Chinese New Year, it is said to bring extra wealth and good fortune throughout the year - FACT

 Tradition holds that if a daffodil is forced to bloom for the Chinese New Year, it will bring luck to the whole household.

-9. Narcissi petals are used to make yellow fabric dye - FICTION
+9. Narcissi petals can be used to make yellow fabric dye - FACT